michauhl/RBPBench/README.md

 are the most enriched motifs in the input dataset, as expected. **Fig. 7b** shows the co-occurrence heat map for the enriched motifs.
 Note that we can further control what motifs are reported as significant here by additional parameters, most importantly `--cooc-pval-thr`, `--min-motif-dist`, and `--motif-sim-thr`.
-The first is simply the p-value threshold (by default Benjamini-Hochberg corrected, change `--cooc-pval-mode`), while `--min-motif-dist` is the mean minimum motif distance between the pair of motifs in all input regions, and `--motif-sim-thr` is the maximum motif pair similarity (calculated using TOMTOM).
-The later two thus allow us to e.g. focus on motif pairs that are on average not not close to each other, and also are not too similar to each other.
+The first is simply the p-value threshold (by default Benjamini-Hochberg corrected, change via `--cooc-pval-mode`), while `--min-motif-dist` is the mean minimum motif distance between the pair of motifs in all input regions, and `--motif-sim-thr` is the maximum motif pair similarity (calculated using TOMTOM).
+The later two thus allow us to e.g. focus on motif pairs that are on average not so close to each other, and also are not too similar to each other.
 Note that for pairs that do not meet the set thresholds, their hover box in the heat map informs about the reason for filtering out the pair. **Fig. 7c** plots the motifs arranged by their similarity and colored by their significance, allowing us to identify groups of motifs with similar motifs.